MahmudAhmed/HalalTable/README.md

   ```

 * Reservations
-  **Logged in users are able to create a reservation for a future date
+  * Logged in users are able to create a reservation for a future date
-  **Users are able to access their reservations in their profile, available in the dropdown of the navigational bar when the users are logged in
+  * Users are able to access their reservations in their profile, available in the dropdown of the navigational bar when the users are logged in
-  **Users are able to cancel/edit existing reservations that have not already occurred
+  * Users are able to cancel/edit existing reservations that have not already occurred

 * Reviews
-  **Users are able to write & update reviews for restaurants once they are logged in
+  * Users are able to write & update reviews for restaurants once they are logged in
-  **The review form can be accessed either on the restaurant's page or next to the user's past reservations in their profile
+  * The review form can be accessed either on the restaurant's page or next to the user's past reservations in their profile
-  **Each Restaurant shows an overall rating that updates as an average of all existing reviews
+  * Each Restaurant shows an overall rating that updates as an average of all existing reviews
-  **Each Restaurant shows a list of all existing reviews
+  * Each Restaurant shows a list of all existing reviews

 * Favorite/Save
-  ** Users can save restaurants that they are interested in for booking in the future.
+  * Users can save restaurants that they are interested in for booking in the future.
-  ** These restaurants are stored in their profiles.
+  * These restaurants are stored in their profiles.

+## Future Endeavors

+* Optamize show page for mobile.
+* A more built out photo gallary for restaurants show page.
+* Include reservation functionality from search page.
+* More functional InfoWindow for Google Maps Api.
+* Allow restaurant owners to be able to add their restaurants to HalalTables.